JpBaer/Jam-Session-Music-Sharing-App/README.md

 ## User Story

-As a music lover, I want to be able to share the songs I currently have on repeat with my friends and have access to theirs, so we can continue to grow our personal music collection and discover new artists.
+AS a music lover,
+I WANT to be able to share the songs I currently have on repeat with my friends and have access to theirs, SO THAT we can continue to grow our personal music collection and discover new artists.

 # How to Use Jam Session

 Here are step-by-step instructions for using the Jam Session website features.

 ## How To's
-1. how tos for step 1
+1. Go to the Jam Session homepage here. [insert a hotlink somewhere]

 ![screenshot]()

-2. how to's for step 2
+2. Sign up for a Jam Session account.

 ![screenshot]()

-3. how to's for step 3
+3. Log into Jam Session

 ![screenshot]()

+4. Explore your Jam Session session!
+You can view your top artist, your top songs, and your top playlists.
+Click on the links to visit your Spotify account.

 # Troubleshooting